chaos-mesh/website/versioned_docs/version-2.1.1/simulate-jvm-application-chaos-in-physical-nodes.md

 Triggering garbage collection is a one-time operation, and the experiment does not require recovery.

-### Increase method latency using command-line mode
+### Increase method latency using the command-line mode

 #### Commands for increasing method latency